CarlosVecina/Dystopic_Investment_AIgents/README.md

 - Financial reports (TBD)
 - Newsletters & social feeds (TBD)

+We are gathering all the financial context as possible, to make it available for the agents afterwards.
+Some of them wouldmake use of macro data to detect investment trends and market sentiments, while others would be the owners of specific & optimized market actions with the price and micro data.

 <br>

 ## ➡️☁️ Data ingestion (Orchestated load and transform with Mage AI)